 A common question about freezing food is how long will food last in the freezer?
 Here is some helpful information about frozen food in the freezer, and guidelines for ‘shelf life’…

 Be sure that your freezer is at least 0 degrees F (-18°C), preferably -5 degrees F (-21°C).
-Check this by getting yourself a freezer thermometer for this purpose, and leave it in your freezer for several hours before measuring.
+Check this by getting yourself a freezer thermometer and leave it in your freezer for several hours before measuring.

 Why?
 Because low temperature microbes will still develop below 32°F, but are very much stalled at 0°F or below.

-The so called ‘shelf life’ of freezer food is apprx. doubled when frozen at 0°F compared to 20°F !
+Note: Shelf life of freezer food is approximately doubled at 0°F compared to 20°F!

 Tip: Keep your freezer fairly full for energy efficiency.
 Fill it with food, not air.
 It takes less energy to keep foods at freezing temperatures than it does keeping air at freezing temperatures.
 If the power goes out, the frozen foods will help maintain freezing temperatures for a time (an air filled freezer will warm rapidly).

 Foods will eventually spoil in the freezer.
 Some microbes will still grow at low temperatures, albeit very slowly (the colder it is, the slower they reproduce).